Start: Mount Kuring-Gai station

 It didn’t take long before we came across an area of shrubs teeming with birds.
 A flock of White Eyes bounced through the understory of the trees in front of us, keeping in contact with each other through high pitched ‘tseees’ as they went.
 Higher up in the canopy, Lewin’s Honeyeater were chasing each other and Wattle Birds ‘barked’ somewhere out of sight.
 While watching the Honeyeaters higher up, something much brighter and larger caught our eye.
 A beautiful Golden Whistler was calmly hopping from branch to branch, displaying more calm and purpose than the frenetic flock around it.
 The yellow breast, jet black head and bright white chin patch glowed and vibrated against the deep, blue sky above.

 We’d only gone a few hundred meters and already felt as if we were in the middle of nowhere.
 At this pace, it was going to be a lot longer than the advertised 4 hours to cover all 8km.
+There is a path off to the right before you reach the water, but stick to the left and head straight.

 We walked along the ridge for another 30 minutes, always heading down hill and catching glimpses of the Cowan Creek, glinting and shimmering to the North East of us.
 A few steeper hairpins, some scrambling over boulders and we’d reached water level and the creek itself.